-- If you have a loan and you fall below six credits, you will lose your loan if it has not been disbursed to CCV.
+- If you have a loan and you drop below six credits, you will lose your loan if it has not been disbursed to CCV.

-- If you stop attending all of your classes or drop all of them, your financial aid (Stafford loans and Pell, VSAC and SEOG grants) will be prorated to the last date of attendance or your withdrawal date.
-This will most likely result in your owing a balance to CCV.
+- If you stop attending all of your classes or drop all of them, your Federal financial aid (Direct Stafford loans and Pell, and SEOG grants) will be prorated to the last date of attendance This will most likely result in owing a balance to CCV.

-- Pell, VSAC, and SEOG grants and Stafford loans ALL are affected by dropping a class.
-If you drop in the first three weeks but stay in at least three credits, you will not be eligible for aid for the dropped courses; your financial aid will be adjusted.
+- If you drop in the first three weeks but stay enrolled in and attend at least three credits, you will not be eligible for aid for the dropped courses and your Federal financial aid will be adjusted.
+Pell, VSAC, SEOG grants, Direct Stafford loans, and work-study ALL are affected by dropping a class.